 Next click on Accounts.
 Now under the RSS Feeds tab, you can Add, Change or Remove RSS Feeds.

-Import RSS Feeds into Outlook
+How to Import RSS Feeds into Outlook

 Once you have done it, right-click on this link again and select Import an OPML file.
-All your RSS Feeds will be imported to Outlook and they will appear here under this link.
+All your RSS Feeds will be imported to Outlook, and they will appear here under this link.

 - If you are using Bing News App, you could also add RSS feeds to your Bing News App.